 Today, we hear from Payette Architect Nik Pappastratis, AIA, Architect.

-Nik joined Payette in 2013 and began working on a variety of projects including the Upson Hall renovation project for the College of Engineering at Cornell University, the Center for Integrated Sciences at Skidmore College and the East Ring Project at the Skolkovo Institute of Science and Technology.
+Nik joined Payette in 2013 and began working on a variety of projects including the Upson Hall renovation project for the College of Engineering at Cornell University and the Center for Integrated Sciences at Skidmore College.
 He has since contributed to the design for the School of Nursing Addition/Renovation at the University of Alabama at Birmingham, primarily focusing on the Technology Enabled Active Learning classrooms and Simulation Lab.
 He recently designed the Schow Library Classroom Renovation at Williams College which will begin construction later this month, and is currently working on the Biology and Chemistry lab renovations at the Williams College Science Center.
 Nik received his Masters of Architecture from Wentworth Institute of Technology in 2010.

 What is the best piece of advice you received when studying for licensure?